LuizOsti/PeixoOptimizer/README.md

 # PeixoOptimizer
-A gear optmizer with gear scanner for Etheria Restart
+A gear optimizer with gear scanner for Etheria Restart